vaastav/CS416-Tanks/PROPOSAL.md

 # Game Mechanics

+## Network Architecture

-## Basic Idea
+## Gameplay

-We'll build a game not unlike Tanks, where players can move around and shoot at each other.
+We plan to build a game not unlike Tanks (Battle City), where players can move around and shoot at each other.
 The last player standing wins.
 Initially, our game will be very simple, without any health or stage hazards or anything.
 We'll grow our game mechanics as time goes on, adding things like stage hazards, status effects, and alternative goals.
 With this approach, we can grow the complexity to an almost arbitrary degree by adding features, but we can also scale back our ambitions if we run out of time.

 ## Peer Discovery